ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/app/appbar.md

+TODO: revisit this once the appbar has been enhanced (#817)

 # Appbar

 The Appbar is used as a starting point for functionality in the app.
 Its main use is buttons that open and close/minimize panels for fixtures but it can do whatever you want a component to do (assuming it fits in the appbar properly).